|Term||App Deadline||Start Date||End Date||Cost|

 Note: All upper division courses (except Spanish) are available for honors or graduate credit.

-- SPAN 330: Intermediate Conversation (3 credits).
-Offered continuously.
+- SPAN 330: Intermediate Conversation (3 credits, prerequisite SPAN 323 or 325).
 For students who wish to improve their oral skills within a dynamic cultural context.

-- SPAN 425: Advanced Grammar and Composition (3 credits).
-Offered continuously.
+- SPAN 425: Advanced Grammar and Composition (3 credits, prerequisite SPAN 323 or 325).
 For advanced students who wish to perfect their speaking and writing skills.

-UA Faculty Lead Dr. Elizabeth Oglesby is an Associate Professor of Geography and Latin American Studies.
+Dr. Elizabeth Oglesby, UA Faculty Director, is an Associate Professor of Geography and Latin American Studies.
 Liz completed her doctoral research in Guatemala and continues to conduct research there on contemporary development issues, migration and the peace process, among other topics.

 Gustavo Palma is an international academic, geographer and historian, specializing in Guatemalan history.
 He studied geography and history at universities in Latin America and Europe, and has gone on to be a professor and investigator at institutions around the globe.